 This of course begs the question; what happens to retail?
 As high street brands close and become less accessible to those living in small towns and villages; it hits the tension of the brick-and-mortar barriers we covered earlier.

-Combine that with the need to touch and feel products, and embrace in-store shopping experiences, it highlights the need for blended retail which does not sacrifice the physical aspect.
+Combine that with the need to touch and feel products, and embrace in-store shopping experiences, it highlights the need for blended retail which does not sacrifice the physical aspect of omnichannel experiences.

-In a recent State of Consumer Behaviour 2021 report, research suggests that 33% of respondents prefer shopping at physical stores.
+In a recent State of Consumer Behaviour 2021 report, research suggests that 33% of respondents prefer shopping at brick-and-mortar stores vs online.
 A further 26% enjoy the overall shopping experience and 13% prefer the immediacy in-store shopping provides; as opposed to waiting for delivery.